SamuelWiqvist/SamuelWiqvist.github.io/_pages/about.md

 title: "About me"
 ---

-I have a background in engineering, and I completed my Master of Engineering degree from Lund University in 2016.
-After that, I joined the Ph.D. program in mathematical statistics at Lund University, and I am currently pursuing said Ph.D. degree under the supervision of Umberto Picchini.
+I have a background in engineering, and I completed my Master of Engineering degree from Lund University, Sweden in 2016.
+After that, I joined the Ph.D. program in mathematical statistics at Lund University, Sweden, and I am currently pursuing said Ph.D. degree under the supervision of [Umberto Picchini](https://umbertopicchini.github.io/).

 My technical interest are: Bayesian statistics, simulation-based inference, and methods for combining machine learning and classical inference methods.